COdingaorg/LateNews/README.md

 <img src="app/static/images/articles.png">

 ## Installation
+For correct version requirements installation, check the requirements.txt

-Have Python installed in you machine.
+Have Python installed in you machine.- the version used for this project is 3.8.5

 install pip

 install and activate virtual environment

 install flask in the virtual environment
+  < version used flask1.0.2 >

 Use git, Github and any editor or IDE to see the codes and the rendered frontend.